surreallis/advanced-clash-launcher/README.md

 * `freeze` will *freeze* a toon for a specified time.
 This is not recommended:
   * Each 30 seconds, the server sends the Heartbeat request.
 If a toon does not respond twice in a row, it will get disconnected.
 So freezing for more than 30 sec. can force a dc.
+(I don't know the specifics on TTR, but probably is true too)
   * Freezing prevents all damage done to the toon from some sources.
 The most popular one is CFO gears.
 Mods don't like this and might get you banned if you freeze in a CFO.
   * People don't like waiting for you to unfreeze.
 There's currently no way to unfreeze other than waiting the specified time amount.
   * If the launcher crashes, the toon will remain frozen indefinitely, which will cause a DC.
-* You still can use `freeze`, but only at your own risk.
-Don't report me for adding this function if you get banned for it or if you dc from a boss or anything.
+  * Use at your own risk.
+I am not responsible for any bans/kicks you get while using Freeze.
 * `zap` will find a zap combo for a specific set.
 Each cog can be determined by level or HP.
   * Example of using this: `zap 12e 180 15 212` will show smth like "Tesla Cloud TV Cloud"
   * Experimental feature.
 DM all bugs to me on Discord.
 * `recognize` or `cr`: finds all toons connected which are currently in a battle, and prints the HP values of each cog in battle using screen recognition.
+Only works with Clash.
   * Only works on Full HD, HD and 960x540 window sizes.
 Might work on others but untested.
   * If you need it to work on small window sizes (HD and below) which aren't implemented, you can teach it.
 The explanation is written below.